Announcements

 Concentration: Low; lighting up the top of your wand

-You should keep the wand movement in mind and don't put too much willpower, or mental push, into the spell or the tip of your wand will turn scarlet.
+You should keep the visualisation of lighting up the tip of your wand in mind and don't put too much willpower (mental push) into the spell, as this would turn the tip of your wand a scarlet colour.
 Too little and it will be a pearly white.
 You should aim for a nice light yellow, which indicates sufficient effort.
 Of course, circumstances may call for a weaker or stronger light.

 The Wand-Extinguishing Charm